 Photolithography has been used with significant success in the creation of topographies capable of inducing directed cell response, including adult skeletal stem cell differentiation [14, 15].
 However, mask designs must be carefully planned in advance and the process can be time consuming and costly, especially if many iterations of the design are necessary.
 Whilst photolithography is most economical and suitable when many identical copies of the same pattern are required, femtosecond laser machining can be more appropriate when it is necessary to rapidly assess the performance of a small number of new surface topographies.
 This is the mode of operation that is eventually envisaged for the deep neural network model.
-The neural network model (for prediction of cell behavior) may be used to select the most promising candidate surface topographies; both the neural network model and the surface topography design can then be iteratively improved with feedback from a small number of experimental measurements needed is greatly reduced.
+The neural network model (for prediction of cell behavior) may be used to select the most promising candidate surface topographies; both the neural network model and the surface topography design can then be iteratively improved with feedback from a small number of experimental measurements.
+In this case, a priori fabrication of all possible masks is avoided, and the number of experimental measurements needed is greatly reduced.
 Laser machining has been applied in previous works to form single and low parameter space topographies, such as spikes and pits, to determine cell response [16, 17].
 The current study sets out to examine the ability of adult bone stem and progenitor cells to detect discrete alterations in surface topographies, and which combination of factors such as cell adhesion, cell morphology, intercellular contacts and cell cycle progression, could be exploited for cell control.
 Given the fact that complex signaling sequences that instruct cell behavior depend on these various parameters, it is likely that simultaneous alterations to several parameters will be required to modulate cell function.
 The ability to generate and predict such a complex, large, parameter space, to modulate and control cell function, is currently beyond human and simple computational ability.